KRSNA568/ambitio-doc-intelligence/ARCHITECTURE.md

 ```

 The data contract between every stage lives in `models.py`, so each module can
 be imported and unit-tested on its own.
+The three stages that call the LLM
+(`processor`, `generator`, `learner`) all go through a single access point,
+`llm.py`, so the provider/model lives in exactly one file.

 ---